iacopocarlini/MatrixDistributedChat/README.md

 For the missing directories in this Ionic project (like resources, node_modules, public) just generate an [Ionic basic project](https://ionicframework.com/docs/react/your-first-app) using `ionic start appName --template=list --type=react`

 # Run
-Open a terminal inside the project folder and run `ionic serve` and open localhost in browser
+Open a terminal inside the project folder and then run `ionic serve`.
+Open localhost in browser after that